📄 Problem-Based SRS

 During Sprint Planning

-• Use /cn to define acceptance criteria
+• Use /customer-needs to define acceptance criteria

 During Feature Design

-• Reference /glance for high-level approach
+• Reference /software-glance for high-level approach

-• Reference /vision for architectural decisions
+• Reference /software-vision for architectural decisions

 During Implementation

-• Keep /fr requirements as implementation checklist
+• Keep /functional-requirements requirements as implementation checklist

 • Trace each requirement back to CN and CP for context